 Only one former Pirates player born on this date, but we have three trades of note.

 On this date in 1971, the Pittsburgh Pirates traded outfielder Matty Alou and pitcher George Brunet to the St Louis Cardinals in exchange for outfielder Vic Davalillo and pitcher Nelson Briles.
 Alou was the big piece in the deal.
-He hit .327 over five seasons with the Pirates, winning a batting title in 1966 and leading the league in doubles and hits in 1969.
-Brunet was a 35-year-old pitcher who had a 9-7, 4.21 record in 36 games in 1970.
+He hit .327 over five seasons with the Pirates, winning a batting title in 1966, and leading the league in doubles and hits in 1969.
+Brunet was a 35-year-old pitcher who had a 9-7, 4.21 record in 134.1 innings over 36 games in 1970.
 The Pirates acquired him mid-season that year from the Washington Senators.
-Briles was 27 and had a 61-54, 3.42 record in six seasons with the Cardinals, which included 19 wins in 1968.
-Davalillo was a 31-year-old outfielder, who hit .311 in limited at-bats with the Cardinals in 1970, his eighth season in the majors.
+Briles was 27 years old, and he had a 61-54, 3.42 record in six seasons with the Cardinals, which included 19 wins in 1968.
+Davalillo was a 31-year-old outfielder, who hit .311 in limited at-bats with the Cardinals in 1970, which was his eighth season in the majors.

-Davalillo played well for the Pirates.
-He hit .285 with 48 runs scored in 99 games in 1971, then followed it up with a .311 average in 117 games the next season.
-Briles went 36-28 over his three seasons with the Pirates, winning 14 games in both 1972 and 1973.
-Brunet made just seven relief appearances for the Cardinals in 1971, in what would be his last season in the majors.
-Alou hit .315 with a career high 74 RBIs in 1971, then followed it with a .314 average in 1972, before the Cardinals traded him away late in the season.
-Two years later he was released by the San Diego Padres, his fourth team in three years, which was the end of his Major League career.
-While Alou’s bat would have looked good in Pittsburgh for two more seasons, the Pirates won the 1971 World Series and Briles threw a shutout in game five, so the trade worked out well.
-The Pirates also got some trade value out of Briles after the 1973 season, while they were able to get cash in a deal for Davalillo in 1973.
+Davalillo played well for the Pirates, hitting .285/.312/.383, with 48 runs scored, 33 RBIs and ten steals in 99 games in 1971.
+He then followed it up with a .318 average in 117 games the next season, with 60 runs, 28 RBIs and a .780 OPS.
+He was sold to the Oakland A’s, after seeing minimal playing time during the first half of the 1973 season.
+Briles went 36-28, 2.98 in 550.1 innings over his three seasons with the Pirates, winning 14 games in both 1972 and 1973.
+Brunet made just seven relief appearances for the Cardinals in 1971, in what would end of being his last season in the majors.
+Alou hit .315 in 1971, with a career high 74 RBIs.
+He then followed it with a .314 average in 1972, before the Cardinals traded him away late in the season.
+Two years later he was released by the San Diego Padres (his fourth team in three years), which was the end of his Major League career.
+While Alou’s bat would have looked good in Pittsburgh for two more seasons, the Pirates won the 1971 World Series and Briles threw a shutout in game five of the series, so the trade worked out well for both teams.
+The Pirates also got some trade value out of Briles after the 1973 season, while they were able to get cash in the Davalillo deal.

-On this date, in 1932, the Pirates traded pitcher Bob Osborn and catcher Eddie Phillips to the Kansas City Blues of the American Association in exchange for 23-year-old pitcher Bill Swift.
+On this date in 1932, the Pirates traded pitcher Bob Osborn and catcher Eddie Phillips to the Kansas City Blues of the American Association in exchange for 23-year-old pitcher Bill Swift.
 This trade worked out great for the Pirates, as they gave up a pitcher in Osborn, who at age 28, had only 27 Major League wins and 4.32 ERA.
-Phillips was a 30-year-old catcher, who had played parts of three seasons in the majors and never hit higher than .235 any year.
-Swift was in his fourth minor league season in 1930 and had just posted a 16-7, 4.54 record while playing in a high-offense league.
-He immediately became a fixture in the Pirates rotation and would go on to pitch 305 games over eight seasons in a Pittsburgh uniform.
-He had a 91-79 record for the Pirates, winning at least 14 games in a season four times.
-Osborn never played in the majors again, while Phillips played parts of three more seasons, getting into a combined 135 games for three different teams.
+Phillips was a 30-year-old catcher, who had played parts of three seasons in the majors never hitting higher than .235 any year.
+Swift was in his fourth minor league season in 1930.
+He had just posted a 16-7, 4.54 record in 204 innings while playing in a high-offense league.
+He averaged over 200 innings during his four minor league seasons.
+He immediately became a fixture in the Pirates rotation, where he would go on to pitch 305 games over eight seasons in a Pittsburgh uniform.
+He had a 91-79, 3.57 record in 1,555 innings for the Pirates, winning at least 14 games in a season four times.
+Osborn never played in the majors again, while Phillips played parts of three more seasons in the majors, getting into a combined 135 games for three different teams, making this deal a clear positive for the Pirates.

-On this date in 1949 the Pirates purchased pitcher Murry Dickson from the St Louis Cardinals for $125,000.
-He was 32 years old at the time and was coming off of a 12-16, 4.14 record in 42 games, 29 of them as a starter.
-In 1946 he had a 15-6, 2.88 record in 47 games, 19 as a starter.
-The Pirates were getting a workhorse starter, who put in 231.2 innings in 1947 and 252.1 innings in 1948.
-For the Pirates he would play five seasons, throwing over 200 innings each year, averaging 243 per season.
-In 1951 he won 20 games for a team that finished 64-90, and that was despite leading the league in hits allowed. earned runs and home runs allowed.
-Overall he had a 66-85, 3.83 record with Pittsburgh, although his won/loss record was hurt by playing for some very bad teams over those years.
+On this date in 1949, the Pirates purchased pitcher Murry Dickson from the St Louis Cardinals for $125,000.
+He was 32 years old at the time, coming off of a 12-16, 4.14 record in 252.1 innings over 42 games (29 starts).
+In 1946, he had a 15-6, 2.88 record in 231.2 innings over 47 games, 19 as a starter.
+He would play five seasons for the Pirates, throwing over 200 innings each year, while averaging 243 innings per season.
+He won 20 games in 1951 for a team that finished 64-90, and that win total was despite leading the league in hits allowed, earned runs and home runs allowed, though his high workload had some part to do with those totals.
+Overall he had a 66-85, 3.83 record in 1,216.1 innings with Pittsburgh, although his won/loss record was hurt by playing for some very bad teams over those years.
 During his time in Pittsburgh, the team’s record was 201 games below the .500 mark.
 Prior to the 1954 season, the Pirates received much of their initial investment back, getting $70,000 from the Philadelphia Phillies, along with two players who never played for the Pirates.
-They would get even more money back when both players were sold to the minors, along with pitcher Ed Wolfe, who was sold to clear roster space for the second player coming back in the deal.
+They would get even more money back when both players were sold to the minors, to go along with even more cash received for pitcher Ed Wolfe, who was sold to clear roster space for the second player coming back in the deal.
+While Dickson was still effective enough that he could have helped the 1954-55 Pirates, the Pirates had a combined record of 113-195 those years, so they still would have been awful even with him around.